-• Truancy
+Truancy

 Truancy will be considered as any absence of part, or all, of one or more days from school, during which the school has not been notified of the cause behind such absence.

 All staff will be actively engaged in supporting the regular attendance of pupils, and understand the importance of continuity in each pupil's learning.

-All pupils are expected to be in their classes by 9:00am and 1:00pm, where the teacher will record the attendance electronically.
+All pupils are expected to be in their classes by 8:50am (KS2) and 9:00am (Reception and KS1) and 1pm (Reception and KS1) and 1:15pm (KS2), where the teacher will record the attendance electronically.
+Any pupil with permission to leave the school during the day must sign out at the school office and sign back in again on their return.